vic/typhon/README.md

      # Try -C --print-all on your python script.
      # This will most likely blow up and show you
      # a hint of what is needed to be implemented.
      $ ./bin/typhon -C --print-all your_script.py

+     # You can use the --print-all switches with
+     # the REPL like this:
+     $ ./bin/typhon --print-all

 ## Status